 Lay the HDPE pipes on a stable work bench or a surface that will not be affected by heat.
 In the field, plumbers might use sawhorses, a flat area of ground, or the installation point as a work area.

-You can use a bench vise to hold one of the pieces, or if you are working in an area where you cannot access a bench vise, you can weld the HDPE pipe on a concrete floor.
-Avoid performing this work on linoleum or wood floors, as the extreme heat can damage such softer finishes.
+You can use a bench vise to hold one of the pieces or, if you are working in an area where you cannot access a bench vise, you can weld the HDPE pipe on a concrete floor.
+Avoid performing this work on linoleum or wood floors, as the extreme heat can damage these types of softer finishes.
 Performing this work on a floor or a workbench before the pipes are installed will allow you to more easily control the final shape of the pipe without having to hold it in place by hand.
 Welding the pipes on the floor and then leaving them alone is sufficient to obtain a strong bond.

 Step 2: Wipe Down the Surfaces to Be Welded

 Apply rubbing alcohol to the HDPE surfaces that you are going to weld together; then wipe each with a clean rag.
 This will remove surface oils and other debris that can contaminate the weld.